Jacky Bowring: Academic career

 After a BSc (Hons) at the University of Canterbury, Bowring completed a diploma and then a PhD in landscape architecture at Lincoln University.
-Joining the staff, Bowring rose to full professor.
+Joining the staff, Bowring rose to full professor in 2013.

 Bowring's 2015 book A Field Guide to Melancholy was reviewed in The Guardian.

 In 2017, Bowring was one of five winners in an LA+Journal competition to design an island, for which she took inspiration from Howland Island.

 Bowring has been a part of the public discussion about the rebuilding of Christchurch after the 2011 Christchurch earthquake.

+She was awarded the inaugural Michèle Whitecliffe Art Writing Prize by the Auckland Art Gallery Toi o Tāmaki for her essay "Art Therapy".

+In 2024 Bowring was elected a Companion of the Royal Society Te Apārangi, for her "innovative career and scholarship in landscape architecture".